About Color Answers Hub

 The 20-color palette includes: White, Lemon Chiffon, Pastel Pink, Mint Green, Lavender, Cyan, Yellow, Lime, Orange, Green, Magenta, Olive, Teal, Brown, Red, Blue, Purple, Maroon, Navy, and Black.
 That's your entire universe of possibilities, but with 1,140 possible 3-color combinations in normal mode (and 4,845 in hard mode), the answer space is still huge.
 The blending weights aren't equal either — in normal mode, the three colors are weighted at 50%, 34%, and 16%, which means one color dominates the blend while the others are more subtle.
 This makes it really hard to pick out that 16% contribution color by eye alone.

 Our Colorfle answers show all three (or four) colors with their individual color blocks, their names, and the resulting blended swatch so you can see exactly how the combination comes together.
 We cover both normal and hard mode every day, and we maintain a full archive back to the game's launch date.
+Seeing the answer broken down this way — with each component color displayed separately alongside the blend — often gives you an "aha" moment where you can suddenly see how that subtle hint of Teal was lurking in the mix all along.

 Our Commitment to Accuracy